DPsalmist/dpsalmist/README.md

 - Javascript (Node & Express js)
 - Databases such as MySql, SQLite, Postgres & Mongo DB.
 - 🌱 I’m currently learning Vue & React js to improve my frontend skills.
+- In the future, I'll like to learn firebase and flutter for mobile apps.

  ## I’m open to collaboration on challenging projects and also open to remote jobs.